witheve/rfcs/proposed/syntax.md

 The object also binds `date` to the top level `date` variable, accessible outside of the object (but only within the block).
 If you want to use `date` to mean something else, then you can alias it using the bind operator (see the next section).

-Objects can be bound to a variable e.g. `party = [@"my party" date]`.
-This provides a handle to the object, allowing you to access and mutate attributes using dot notation e.g. `party.date`.
+Objects can be bound to a variable, e.g. `party = [@"my party" date]`.
+This provides a handle to the object, allowing you to access and mutate attributes using dot notation, e.g. `party.date`.

 ### Binding, Equivalence, and Names